 Establish your OTB and come up with a MOQ

-After following the steps below and taking all factors into consideration you can now determine the budget you are willing to spend on your next order, which will be your Open To Buy amount.
-This should be reviewed on a weekly basis based on the amount you manage to sell during the previous weeks.
+After following the steps below and considering all factors, you can now determine the budget you are willing to spend on your next order, which will be your Open To Buy amount.
+This should be reviewed on a weekly basis based on the amount you managed to sell during the previous weeks.
 Once you know how much inventory you can invest in while maximizing your profit and keeping a steady cash flow, you can determine your ideal Minimum Order Quantity.
 Sometimes you will find that your supplier offers a much higher MOQ than what you would ideally invest in.
 In this case, you have to evaluate if it is worth it for you to risk the investment in a larger stock or you can also have a look around and find another supplier that works with lower MOQs.

 What does MOQ mean to you and how to navigate around it as a buyer?